 Every fish tank needs a filtration medium to clean the water.
-And each of the filters may it be a simple sponge filter or a Hang on the back filter or a canister filter or an advance filter sump filter, needs filter media in it.
+And each of the filters, may it be a simple sponge filter or a Hang on the back filter or a canister filter or an advanced filter sump filter, needs filter media in it.
 The purpose of a filter in the fish tank is to eliminate fish waste, excess food, floating dirt particles from the tank water.
-Filtration is necessary for every type of aquarium because it keeps the water clear and also keeps the inhabitants healthy and safe.
+Filtration is necessary for every aquarium type because it keeps the water clear and keeps the inhabitants healthy and safe.
 One of the most common topics that come up repeatedly is the types of aquarium filter media and the order of placing media.

 The Three Aquarium Filter Media Type:

 One of the best types of filtration media is Biomedia or Biological Media.
 Biological media is placed after the mechanical filter media and before chemical media.
 This is because bio-media houses beneficial bacteria or nitrifying bacteria that help breaking down dissolved solid waste into a less toxic form.
 Therefore the media must not be clogged.

 The media provide a physical surface for the bacteria to grow on.
 If your bio-media is clogged, oxygen flow will be impeded, risking the beneficial bacteria dying.

 Also, all of the fish tanks require at least one of the type of biological media to house beneficial bacteria in it, and most of the filter nowadays comes with biological media in it.

 The bacteria can grow on any surface but don’t simply spread out throughout the tank.
 Nitrifying bacteria tend to grow on the surface where there are most food and oxygen, which means where there is the most flow, i.e., in the filter.

 In general, you should never need to replace your media.
 But, you must clean biological media minimally, just enough to remove all the visible debris.
 The older your media is, the better it will filter your tank water.

 Learn the biological filtration in more detail in our article: The Aquarium Nitrogen Cycle.